 Which cheongsam style is right for me?

 Like all fashion, the dress has evolved over time, though it retains some of its most precious elements like the mandarin collar, pankou knots (also known as frog closures or Chinese knots), and side slits.
 Today’s cheongsam offers more variety and fabric options than it did nearly a century ago, giving brides more flexibility to find a style that’s right for them.

 Mermaid-style dresses are popular in Western weddings and blend the best of both cultures.
 Bespoke cheongsams like our Celeste or Emma combines the traditional mandarin collar and form-fitting top with a flowing skirt for a freeing update on the classic silhouette.

 Traditional Cheongsam Styles (Sheath Silhouettes)

-If you’re a fan of tradition, a dress like the Gemma or Melinda offers the same look and feel you would have seen on the streets of Hong Kong in the 1950s.
+If you’re a fan of tradition, a sheath dress like the Gemma or Melinda offers the same look and feel you would have seen on the streets of Hong Kong in the 1950s.
 Its beautiful brocade fabric and classic silhouette are striking and familiar, giving off an elegant vibe.
 Make it your own by customizing it with your preferred fabric pattern.

 If you’re a fan of the details like the Mandarin collar and accentuating fit, but aren’t ready to commit to full tradition, consider a semi-traditional style.
-The Amelia offers a similar upper structure, but with softer details like lace, no sleeves, and a looser skirt.
+The Amelia offers a similar upper structure, but with softer details like lace, no sleeves, and a looser A-line skirt.
 The Jade cheongsam carries on the collar and pankou knot motif with its jade buttons, but ends in a train befitting the elegant bride.

 Some Cheongsam dresses like the Nora cheongsam dress ditch the mandarin collar altogether in favor of strapless, which is a popular option for western bridal dresses.
 The Vera dress also trades the traditional cap sleeves in favor of a sleeveless style.

-It’s not mandatory to choose cheongsam for your wedding attire, but you might find it a desirable option because of its comfort, practicality, and tradition.
-It’s a great way to celebrate your or your fiance’s Chinese heritage at your wedding or tea ceremony.
+It’s not mandatory to choose a cheongsam for your wedding attire, but you might find it a desirable option because of its comfort, practicality, and tradition.
+It’s a great way to celebrate your or your fiance’s Chinese heritage at your Chinese-American wedding or tea ceremony.